 Forensic Healthcare Services Ltd provides a range of medical and healthcare services to the legal profession, judicial system, police and related agencies.
 Under the banner FHC Experts for Law and Mediation it identifies experts and mediators and manages simple to complex cases in all aspects of the legal and related systems.

-The Forensic Science Society is an international professional body and one of the oldest and largest forensic associations in the world.
+Formerly known as The Forensic Science Society is an international professional body and one of the oldest and largest forensic associations in the world.

 The Law Society

 We represent solicitors in England and Wales.
 From negotiating with and lobbying regulators, government and others, to offering training and advice, we’re here to help, protect and promote solicitors.

 A government website providing information about the statistics published by the Office for National Statistics.

 The Home Office is the lead government department for immigration and passports, drugs policy, crime, counter-terrorism and police.